New Dynamical Degrees of Freedom from Invertible Transformations: Adding Degrees of Freedom to Non-Relativistic Free Particle

 \subsection{Non-trivial kinetic term}

-The novel degree of freedom we have found in the last section is clearly tied to the newly introduced variable $\phi$, which has not appeared in the action prior to transformation \eqref{eq: ex1: transformation} in \cref{sec:toy}.
-It is therefore natural to ask, whether the number of degrees of freedom will still increase even when a degree of freedom associated to $\phi$ has already exists in the theory before we introduce it through \eqref{eq: ex1: transformation}.
-We explore this option by modifying the toy model \eqref{eq: ex1: action} by including a kinetic term for the field $\phi$.
+The novel degree of freedom we have found in the last section is clearly tied to the newly introduced variable $\phi$, which has not appeared in the action prior to transformation \eqref{eq: ex1: transformation}.
+It is therefore natural to ask, whether the number of DoF will still increase even when a degree of freedom associated to $\phi$ has already existed in the theory before we introduce it through \eqref{eq: ex1: transformation}.
+In fact, many interesting mimetic theories and equivalents e.g. \cite{Chamseddine:2014vna,Mirzagholi:2014ifa,Capela:2014xta,Lim:2010yk,Arroja:2015wpa,Ramazanov:2015pha} do have the seed action explicitly dependent on field $\phi$ facilitating the transformation.
+We explore this option by modifying the toy model \eqref{eq: ex1: action} by including a kinetic term for the variable $\phi$.

 Let us now consider the same transformation \eqref{eq: ex1: transformation} applied to the above action.
 Since $\phi$ already exists in the theory we have to extend this transformation to $\phi$.
 We chose the following trivial extension